Notavatarkorra/notavatarkorra.github.io/formal assignment unit 1.md

 preface vii
 execative summary 1
 introduction 2
 		body by major headings or typeface indentations

+Analysis of reported findings
+			body of major headings and indentations

+Conclusions and reccomendations p8
+Refferences p10